 Making yourself aware of where you are now and what a comfortable retirement looks like to you will be a significant first step.

-Collecting and collating your paperwork will ease some of the mystery as to where everything is.
+Collecting and collating your paperwork will ease some of the mystery of where everything is.

 Ensuring you are taking advantage of free money from employers will be a handy boost in building up your assets.